Singularities of free group character varieties: Character Varieties

-Also, $\GLm{n}^r$ is a quasi-affine variety of $\glm{n}^r$.
-In particular, it is the principal open set defined by the product of the determinants of generic matrices.
+Also, $\GLm{n}^r$ is a quasi-affine sub-variety of $\glm{n}^r$.
+In fact, it is the principal open set defined by the product of the determinants of generic matrices.
 Since the determinant is an invariant function and taking invariants commutes with localizing at those invariants, we have where $\C[\glm{n}^r\aq \GLm{n}]\left[\frac{1}{\det(\xb_1)\cdots\det(\xb_r)}\right]$ is the localization at the product of determinants.